-Tongzhou District lies about 20 km southeast of Beijing, at the northern end of the Grand Canal, and covers about 900 square kilometres.
+Tongzhou District lies about 20 km southeast of Beijing, at the northern end of the Grand Canal, and covers about 900 km.
 Farmland occupies about half the total land area.
 The District is well placed geographically to take advantage of the rapidly developing industrial and service sector economic activity and is now well served by transport infrastructure linking it to the capital and to the hinterland in Herbei.
 Tongzhou has become one of the satellite towns of Beijing and has benefitted from being identified as a special development zone.

 Tongxian has been upgraded administratively to become Tongzhou.
 This signifies the transition of the district from being agriculturally based to being industrial and service sector focused, and peri-urban in character.
 The upgrading of Tongxian to Tongzhou has been accompanied by changes in administrative structure and rationalization in order to increase efficiency, and reduce duplication.
 Towns and townships have been amalgamated.
 Thus in 1990, under the raw material and agriculture-oriented county management structure, the county comprised 24 towns, townships and districts, and 473 villages.
 Today it comprises 10 towns, 1 township, 4 sub-district offices, 67 residential committees, and 480 villager committees.
 Xiji Town and Langfu Town, which we surveyed in 1990 have now been amalgamated together.
 The underdeveloped Dadushe Town has been integrated into Majuqiao Town.
 These changes also reflect urbanization and inward migration from more remote and poorer areas.
-This means that it is often difficult to compare, precisely, changes from 1990 and 2010 (Wang 2001).
+This means that it is often difficult to compare, precisely, changes from 1990 and 2010.

 Tongzhou has been physically transformed from a small town with a provincial character to a bustling city with wide boulevards and modern multistorey buildings along the main street.
 What was a poor rural village environment in Dadushe is now unrecognisable, as Majuqiao has developed its industrial zone with corporate headquarters and modern industrial buildings.
-Xiji was the richest xiang and Dadushe the poorest in 1990.
-In 2009 the situation has reversed.
-Dadushe is now in Majuqiao which is the richest part of Tongzhou, and Xiji is now last but one in the ranking.
-Xiji has changed much less than Dadushe with much of the infrastructure remaining recognizable.
+Xiji was the richest xiang and